jamesplease/redux-resource/docs/introduction/core-concepts.md

 In resourceful-redux, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of your store.
-Within that slice, the resources are kept in a single list.
+Within that slice, all of the resources of a single type are kept in a single list.

 ### Resource Metadata

 Resources also have "metadata" about them, which can be thought of as any information about a resource that is useful for your interface.
-For instance, if your interface displays a list of books that the user can select, then the selected books would be metadata about those books.
+For instance, if your interface displays a list of books that the user can select, then the information about which books are selected would be metadata about the books resource.

-One of the features of resourceful-redux is that it provides a way to keep metadata organized.
+One of the features of resourceful-redux is that it provides a system for keeping metadata organized.
 The system isn't too complicated: the metadata of a resource is stored separately from the resource's attributes.
-You can also store metadata on a per-request basis.
+And you can also store metadata on a per-request basis.

 ### Requests